List of Marvel Cinematic Universe teams and organizations: Oscorp

 Oscorp is a multibillion-dollar multinational corporation that was founded by noted industrialist Norman Osborn.
 The company typically deals with experimental science, military research and cross-species genetics.
 Norman offers Peter Parker an exclusive internship at the company, which Peter gladly accepts.

-As of 2025, the group has appeared in one project: the Disney+ animated series Your Friendly Neighborhood Spider-Man (2024–present).
+As of 2026, the group has appeared in one project: the Disney+ animated series Your Friendly Neighborhood Spider-Man (2024–present).

+O.X.E.
+Group

+The O.X.E.
+Group is a company managed by Countess Valentina Allegra de Fontaine, serving as a front for her own covert operations.
+The group appears in (The New Avengers) Thunderbolts* (2026).

 Pym Technologies

 Pym Technologies was a multinational technology and scientific research company founded by Hank Pym and later taken over by his protégé, Darren Cross.
 Following his departure from S.H.I.E.L.D., Pym founded the company to study quantum mechanics, but was later voted out of his own company by Cross and his daughter, Hope van Dyne.
 Obsessed with recreating the fabled Pym Particles, Cross eventually succeeded and created the Yellowjacket suit, hoping to sell it to the military or terrorist organizations and planning to rename the company Cross Technologies.
 He is ultimately stopped by Pym, Van Dyne, and Scott Lang, and the company's headquarters is destroyed.
 Sometime after the Sokovia Accords were repealed, Van Dyne bought back her father's company and renamed it the Pym van Dyne Foundation, to utilize the Pym Particles in new and innovative ways to help advance humanitarian efforts.

-As of 2025, the group has appeared in two projects: the films Ant-Man (2015) and Ant-Man and the Wasp: Quantumania (2023).
+The group appears in Ant-Man (2015) and Ant-Man and the Wasp: Quantumania (2023).